-GPS tracking technologies have been available for civilian use for more than 15 years.
+GPS tracking technologies have been available for civilian use for nearly two decades.
 This technology was supposed to help citizens become safer and more efficient in their daily activities.
-However, most fleet managers have found it overpriced and not useful.
-Not to mention, traditional fleet tracking did not provide beneficial results due to long, painful installations, inaccurate reporting, delayed data and expensive hardware.
+However, most fleet managers in the early days found it to be overpriced and not useful.
+Not to mention, traditional fleet tracking did not provide beneficial results due to long, painful installations, inaccurate reporting, delayed data, and expensive hardware.

 Azuga was created to alleviate these pain points.
-Our mission is to “shake up” the traditional fleet tracking and GPS technology industry — and it has worked.
-In just three short years, we’ve won awards, evolved our innovative technologies and been installed in more than 1,000 fleets across the U.S.
+Our mission is to “shake up” the traditional fleet tracking and fleet GPS technology industry — and it has worked.
+In just three short years, we’ve won a variety of awards, evolved our innovative technologies, and been installed in more than 1,000 fleets across the US.

-Today, Azuga has continued its commitment to remain an inexpensive, innovative and accurate fleet tracking GPS and driver behavior solution.
-Yet, after speaking with customers in the field, the team realized that there were other challenges occurring for fleet managers that new technology could help solve.
-These challenges include reducing driver turnover, more efficient routing as well as more stringent safety measures.
+Today, Azuga has continued its commitment to remain an inexpensive, innovative, and accurate fleet tracking GPS and fleet driver safety behavior solution.
+Yet, after speaking with customers in the field, the team realized that there were other challenges facing fleet managers that new fleet technology could help solve.
+These challenges include reducing driver turnover, more efficient routing, and more stringent safety measures.
 As a result, we’ve improved Azuga’s product — making it a complete fleet telematics solution.

-Powered by Azuga’s G2TM technology, the device “read” vehicles’ engine data up to 60 times more often than standard GPS tracking systems and sent data to the cloud, giving fleet administrators real-time snapshots of vehicle health, fuel usage, Carbon footprint and driver behavior.
+Powered by Azuga’s G2TM technology, the device “read” vehicle engine data up to 60 times more often than standard GPS tracking systems and sent data to the cloud, giving fleet administrators real-time snapshots of vehicle health, fuel usage, carbon footprint, and driver behavior.

-This was 2012.
-Over the past three years, Azuga has matured into a credible thought leader in the industry, servicing fleets of all shapes and sizes with its continued promise to “shake up” the traditional fleet telematics industry.
+This was in 2012.
+Since then, Azuga has matured into a credible thought leader in the industry, servicing fleets of all shapes and sizes with its continued promise to “shake up” the traditional fleet telematics industry.

 In late 2014, we launched our latest product, Azuga Fleet Mobile, the industry’s first-ever driver rewards and gamification app.
-And we’re innovating again.
+And we innovated again.
 In January 2015, Azuga launched its social telematics program.

-“Social telematics,” a term and service coined by Azuga, combines driver visibility, gamification, employer funded rewards and social sharing to bring a refreshing new approach to fleet telematics.
-With social telematics, Azuga secures its position at the forefront of the industry.
+“Social telematics,” a term and service coined by Azuga, combines driver visibility, gamification, employer funded rewards, and social sharing to bring a refreshing new approach to fleet telematics.
+With social telematics, Azuga secures its position at the forefront of the fleet management, fleet tracking, and field service management industries.
 Not to mention, when drivers compete to win with this new technology, fleet managers receive effortless ROI from GPS fleet tracking.

-In 2015 we also announced our Azuga Safe Driving Award program, designed to motivate and incentivize both fleet managers and drivers to practice safer, more efficient driving.
-The quarterly program helps fleet managers continue to increase overall ROI and, ultimately increase safety in the communities where they live and work.
+In 2015, we also announced our Azuga Safe Driving Award program, designed to motivate and incentivize fleet managers and drivers to practice safer, more efficient driving.
+The quarterly program helps fleet managers continue to increase overall ROI and, ultimately, increase safety in the communities where they live and work.

-The Data Science team at Azuga Labs is collecting data now that will be able to serve our customers in the future in a way that has never been done before.
-Currently, the team is developing fuel economy profiles for each vehicle from a repository of rich, fleet-trip data collected over several years across various regions of the U.S.
+The Data Science Team at Azuga Labs is collecting data now that will serve our customers in the future in a way that has never been done before.
+Currently, the team is developing fuel economy profiles for each vehicle from a repository of rich, fleet-trip data collected over several years across various regions of the US.

-These profiles will provide expected fuel economy in different regions and climatic conditions for different vehicle makes and models.
-For example, a fleet manager could select the profile for a Ford F150 in Colorado in January, and compare that with his Ford F150’s actual fuel economy.
+These profiles will provide expected fuel economy in different regions, and climatic conditions for various vehicle makes and models.
+For example, a fleet manager could select the profile for a Ford F150 in Colorado in January and compare that with his Ford F150’s actual fuel economy.

 This is just a peek at what the Azuga Data Science team is developing.
 We truly believe data is power, and this is just the beginning of the future.

-At Azuga we are constantly looking for ways to help our customers achieve their goals — from driver retention to decreased gas mileage to safety.
+At Azuga, we are constantly looking for ways to help our customers achieve their goals — from driver retention to decreased gas mileage, to safety.
 Have ideas on how we can further improve our technology?
-Let’s continue the conversation on Twitter, @Azuga__GPS, or contact us here.
+To continue the conversation, contact us here.